neerajchowdary889/Golang_API-Tutorial/README.md

 # Library API

 - This is just Small project to learn about API’s and GO more clearly and perfectly.
-- Video i watched to do this project is : [https://youtu.be/bj77B59nkTQ](https://youtu.be/bj77B59nkTQ) (Tech With Tim).
 - I clearly mentioned how i did and what should we do to get output in comments.

 1. When we initialize the API using gin we get in terminal: